swarmnyc/drunkspotting/backend/README.md

 POST /upload_template
 =====================

 Upload a new template image.
+Post the image data.

+A dictionary is returned:

+dictionary {
+    'url': 'xxx'
+}

 POST /upload_pictures
 =====================

-Upload a new picture.
+Upload a new picture image.
+Post the image data.

+A dictionary is returned:

+dictionary {
+    'url': 'xxx'
+}

 POST /templates/
 ================